acjbizar/graydients.com/README.md

-# graydients.com
+# Graydients

+Interactive Internet artwork.
 Click or tap for more gray.